Choreographer, Fight Director, Movement

-During the 2019/20 season, Jacques Lemay is choreographer and fight director for Pacific Opera Victoria’s production of Puccini’s Il trittico and choreographer for the Canadian première of Flight by Jonathan Dove and April De Angelis.
+During the 2019/20 season, Jacques Lemay is choreographer and fight director for Pacific Opera Victoria’s production of Puccini’s Il trittico; fight director and movement coach for the Canadian première of Flight by Jonathan Dove and April De Angelis; and choreographer for Carmen.
+He also performs the role of Lillas Pastia in Carmen.

 Jacques Lemay is considered one of Canada’s most talented and versatile Producer/ Director/ Choreographers.
 He has been choreographer for Pacific Opera’s productions of La traviata (2001, 2009, and 2019), Eugene Onegin (2005), Rigoletto (2006), Manon Lescaut (2006), La Bohème and Vanessa (2011), Carmen (2012), and Albert Herring (2013).
 He was fight choreographer for Tosca in 2013, and returned as choreographer for Ariadne auf Naxos and The Marriage of Figaro in the 2013/2014 season.
 In 2013 and 2014, he directed South Pacific in Concert and Camelot in Concert, both semi-staged co-productions by Pacific Opera Victoria and the Victoria Symphony.
 He was choreographer for Lucia di Lammermoor (2015); Fight Director for Verdi’s Otello and Rossini’s The Barber of Seville (2015/16); and choreographer and fight director for the 2016 company première of Simon Boccanegra.